 I honestly don't remember how I did.
 I just remember that a handful of people seemed to feel sorry for me, so they hummed along because they knew the tune, but not the words.
 I sang most of the first verse, then heard the beginning stages of the booing, and bolted.
 In my defense, my direction of choice was toward Raymond, where I tossed the microphone into his lap as I passed, then I crawled into a pin-sized hole in the floor, right next to my camera dude.
 (Again, if only such mercies were afforded).

 A group after the show.
 Where was I?

-Since I uncovered this little secret and started telling this story, I have almost perfected the telling of it.
+Since revealing this little secret to my fellow employees at the comedy club in Columbia, Missouri, I have almost perfected the telling of it.
 I can usually get a crowd pretty worked up laughing over it.
 And that my friends, is all the recognition I will ever need as a comedian.

-If there are any people out there that sat in the audience that night in Sept of 2011, and had to sit through that excruciating experience, I would like to sincerely extend my apologies.
-That being said, I would love to hear your version of that evening, and I would love to know if you have regained your sanity, or if you will be scarred for life.
+In closing, if there are any people out there who were in attendance that night in September of 2011, I would like to sincerely extend my apologies.
+That being said, I would love to hear your version of that evening, and I would love to know if you have regained your sanity, or if you will be forever scarred.

 "Sometimes we aren't as funny as we think."